 During his days of preaching, Jesus of Nazareth addressed only Jews, "the lost sheep of Israel" (Matthew 10:1-8; 15:24).
 His disciples were expressly instructed not to approach gentiles or Samaritans (Matthew 10:5).
 On the few occasions that Jesus ventured beyond the boundaries of his homeland, he never proclaimed his gospel to pagans, nor did his disciples do so during his lifetime.
 The mission of the 11 apostles to "all the nations" (Matthew 28:19) is a "post-Resurrection" idea.
 It appears to be of Pauline inspiration and is nowhere else found in the Gospels (apart from the spurious longer ending of Mark [Mark 16:15], which is missing from all the older manuscripts).
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews.
 (Vermes 2012)

-Actually, this should mean, "Hie away from Jesus, Christians."
-But customs will have their ways.
-But something depends on who, what and how you are, and what elbow-room you have.
+"Hie away from Jesus, non-Jewish Christians:" It stands to reason to be in agreement with all significant things Jesus tells.
+Yet customs hold their sway and will often have their ways, even though something depends on who, what and how you are, and what elbow-room you have.
 Living depends in part on what you make out of it, how well you play your given cards, and how your circumstances and goings are.

 Can the non-Jew do without any particular teachings of Jesus without faking that he lives up to the teachings of Jesus?
 Definitely, and here is a good thing to know.
 The first church had no gospels written.
 Jesus had died a brutal death for Jews, we are told, and that the Jews at large did not want him all the same.
 The Father's plan Jesus talked of and resigned to, just failed.
 He died for nothing much, one may add.
 He had kept his teachings, salvation and Kingdom for Jews alone with few exceptions - and they preferred a Barabbas when the Jerusalem crowd at Passover were given a choice of whether to have either Barabbas or Jesus released from Roman custody.
 Matthew, Mark and Luke and the accounts in John and the Gospel of Peter say the crowd chose Barabbas to be set free.
 Jesus was not popular enough, it says, but that gospel story definitely suffers from its weaknesses and its plausibility may be weak and thin as well (Wikipedia, "Barabbas").

-Only later "the net" was thrown over Gentiles, with Peter's vision on a roof in Joppa, and what followed.
-It is described in Acts.
+Only later "the net" was thrown over Gentiles.
+It started with Peter's vision on a roof in Joppa, and what followed, Acts tell.